 Newspaper science fair projects are generally pretty innovative.
 After all you have to develop interesting science experiments using newspaper for something other than what it was designed for.
 If you are ready for innovative and interesting science fair projects, then try out these great sample projects and see what ideas you can come up with for upcoming science fairs.

-Why is newspaper used to start campfires and barbeques?
-This hypothesis question works well for newspaper science fair projects.
+Why is newspaper used to start campfires and BBQ?
+This Big Question works well for newspaper science fair projects.
 To complete this experiment you will want to determine what makes newspaper so flammable, after all this is why people use it to start fires.
 Think beyond just moisture content of the paper, also look at surface area and chemical components in the paper.

 Newspaper is more absorbent than paper towels.
 This is a hypothesis statement that you can design 24-hour science fair projects around.
 In this experiment you will want to measure out fluid to be absorbed.
 You will want to test the absorption speed and amount of fluids in a container and on a flat surface.
 Is your hypothesis true or false?